artcompiler/apprentice/README.md

 Programming Apprentice
 ======================

-This repo contains code and documentation useful for an Art Compiler programming apprentice.
+This repo is where we keep code and documentation that is useful for learning how to program.